henriksommerfeld/blog-hugo/content/article/2023-09-14-onedrive-on-linux/index.md

 sudo make install
 ``````

 **Update:** Since version 2.5.x of _OneDrive Client for Linux_, I experienced recurring database corruptions and switched to [Insync][6].
 This is a payed product, but well worth the money for me.
-I don't have it autostart, so in a way I use it like the CLI tool, only syncing when I know files have changed.

 [1]: https://github.com/abraunegg/onedrive
 [2]: https://onedrive.com